earthlab/earthlab.github.io/_posts/courses/intermediate-eds-textbook/05-multi-spectral-remote-sensing-python/landsat/2020-03-02-landsat-multispectral-03-landsat-cloud-masks.md

 ### NOTE:
 This step can be done by changing the inputs into the main `mask_pixels` function.
 We include it here so you can see what is going on in the function.
 See lower down in the lesson for this call.

+Additionally, `_create_mask` only takes numpy arrays, not xarray DataArrays.
+To get the numpy array from the DataArray, make sure to add `.values` after you DataArray variable name.

 {:.input}
 ```python
 vals